Table of Contents

 - requires a formal proposal which have quarterly submission deadlines

 Get information about XSEDE resources on the XSEDE Resources web page.

 Idaho National Laboratory makes the Top 500 supercomputer known as “Falcon” available to Boise State researchers.
-For help setting up accounts, requesting allocations or access to Falcon, contact the Research Computing Support Department at: researchcomputing@boisestate.
+For help setting up accounts, requesting allocations or access to Falcon, read the INL HPC Account Directions, or contact the Research Computing Support Department at: researchcomputing@boisestate.

 For help setting up accounts, requesting allocations or access to Falcon, email email@example.com

 - Processor: Xeon E5-2695v4 18C @ 2.1GHz